-Iluka is committed to practising high standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all Iluka directors, employees and contractors.
-The Code of Conduct describes Iluka's objectives, values and standards of behaviour that directors, employees and contractors must apply to all business practices.
+lluka is committed to practising high standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all lluka directors, employees and contractors.
+The Code of Conduct describes lluka's objectives, values and standards of behaviour that directors, employees and contractors must apply to all business practices.